Homelessness Facts

 Youth aging out of foster care

 Each year in January, Washtenaw County joins more than 3,000 cities and countries across the country to participate in a national effort to measure the scale of homelessness in our community.
-Called the Point In Time Count, or PIT Count, this snapshot reveals the number of people experiencing homelessness in our shelters and on our streets [unsheltered].
-You can see our most recent PIT count reports here:
+Called the Point In Time Count, or PIT Count, this snapshot reveals the number of people experiencing homelessness in our shelters and on our streets (unsheltered).

 Want to learn more about Homelessness?